- Published on

 - Type of the method.
 I am creating method type as

-.
+POST.
 Since we are connecting the API to Lambda, choose the Integration type as Lambda function and select the correct Lambda function.
 Make sure to check the boxUse Lambda Proxy Integration

 - In order to be able to use the API, it has to be deployed.